Mono Island

 Mono Island is the largest island of the Treasury Islands, Solomon Islands, at 7°21′S 155°34′E.

 Geography

-Mono island is a volcanic island in the northwest of the Solomon Islands.
+Mono island is a volcanic island in the northwest of Solomon Islands.
 It is separated by the Blanche Harbour from Stirling Island and the other coral islands surrounding it.
 The village of Falamai is the main population centre of the island.
 The island is rimmed by limestone cliffs of more than twenty metres in height.
 The island's population is around 1,800.

 The earthquake of April 1, 2007, and the tsunami following the earthquake caused considerable damage in Mono.
 Five houses and all school buildings collapsed and four people were reported missing.

 History

 European discovery

 The island is thought to have been sighted by Bougainville on 28 June 1768.

 Mono and Stirling Island were encountered in 1788 by Shortland who named them the Treasury Islands.

 Whaling vessels sometimes visited the islands in the nineteenth century.

 By the 1880s, the native population of Mono was about 500.
 Apart from their own language, some spoke Fijian and a little English was also spoken.
 Many of the men at that time left the island on labour vessels to work on plantations at Fiji and elsewhere in the Pacific.